aclaypool/terraform/README.md

     * sa-east-1
 * -var "common_tags= "
   * type:
+    * map
+  * notes
-    * map -any map of common tags to be applied to objects
+    * any map of common tags to be applied to objects
 * -var "ssh_key= "
   * type:
     * string